Investing Investing Basics

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 As an investor, one way to diversify your portfolio and increase your overall returns is to look into alternative asset classes.
-You may be looking beyond the stock market and real estate and wondering about your options.
+If you’re like me, you may wonder what you can invest in outside of the stock market and real estate.

-Art can be considered an alternative asset class that has the potential to provide you with returns on your investment.
+Art is an alternative asset class that has the potential to provide you with returns on your investment.

-However, art investing takes a little time to understand, and you need to know the resources that will help you do it in the smartest way.
-In this guide, we’ve put together what you need to know about how to invest in art for beginners.
+However, investing in art takes a little time to understand, and you must know the resources that will help you do it in the smartest way.
+Checkout everything you must know about investing in art for beginners.

 Investing in art basically consists of buying a piece of artwork, holding onto it, and then selling it for what you hope is a higher price down the road.
-The idea is to find art that has the potential to increase in value over time so you can sell it later.
-Anytime you get involved with investing money, that’s the basic goal.
+The idea is to find art that has the potential to increase in value over time so you can sell it later, just like when you learned how to invest in stocks or real estate.

 It can feel a little daunting when trying to get into art investing, mainly because we often think of “blue chip” art — and how expensive it is.
 Blue chip art represents the type of art that has already shown its high value in the market.
 Think well-known works of art like those by Jackson Pollock or Pablo Picasso.